SolutionGuidance/psm/requirements/README.md

 * csv-exports/columns.txt
   Lists the columns (which are the same across all the CSV files).

+* reqs2any
+  A script that converts requirements from CSV to some other format.

+* show-reqs
+  A script that drives 'reqs2any' to produce either elisp output or human-readable output (pass "elisp" or "human" as arg to choose).

+* psm-reqs.el
+  Elisp for working with requirements in Emacs.
+Start by invoking `psm-load-reqs' on a file created by 'show-reqs elisp'.

+* issues-2018-03-31.org
+  An export of all issues and their labels, for a new reqs sweep.

 ## Sources of requirements

 Requirements documents related to the PSM that have been shared with the